(239) 344-8959

 Microchip

-All pets are required to have an ISO-compatible microchip before the rabies vaccination(s) and blood testing.
+All pets traveling to New Zealand are required to have an ISO-compatible microchip before the rabies vaccination(s) and blood testing.
 The chip number must be readable at every vet visit and must be reported accurately on all of your pet's paperwork.

 Rabies Vaccinations

-Dogs and cats must also undergo a FAVN or RFFIT rabies neutralising antibody titration blood test.
-This test must be completed between 3 and 24 months of departure.
+Dogs and cats must have blood drawn for a FAVN or RFFIT rabies neutralising antibody titration blood test.
+The blood must be drawn by a USDA Accredited Vet and samples sent to an approved laboratory.
+This test must be completed between 3 and 24 months prior to departure.
 The results of the rabies titer test must be greater than or equal to 0.5 IU/ml.
+The Rabies vaccination must be kept up to date, with no lapse, after the blood draw.Other Required Vaccinations

 New Zealand Quarantine mandates additional vaccinations for cats and dogs entering the country.

 New Zealand requires an import permit for all cats and dogs entering the country (except if they are traveling from Australia).
 The Ministry for Primary Industries (MPI) has an online application system but you may not apply for this permit until you have all required documentation and have made quarantine arrangements for your pet.
-(See Section 4.)
-You must submit your import permit application at least 10 New Zealand business days before your pet will travel to New Zealand.
+You must submit your import permit application at least 20 New Zealand working days before your pet's final exam for travel.

-Please keep in mind that this 10 days does not include weekends or New Zealand holidays.
-It is strongly recommended that you allow much more than 10 working days for MPI to process the permit so you do not risk not having it back in time for your pet's travels.
+Please keep in mind that these 20 days do not include weekends or New Zealand holidays.
+It is strongly recommended that you allow much more than 20 working days for MPI to process the permit so you do not risk not having it back in time for your pet's travels.

 Dogs and cats must also be treated for external parasites (fleas and ticks) – once within 30 days of departure (and at least 2 weeks prior to the second treatment) and again within 2 days of departure.
 The animal must be visually inspected and found free of ticks/fleas at the time of each treatment.

-**It's important to note that all treatments for New Zealand must be completed by a Government Approved Veterinarian in their office - not by you in your home.
+**It's important to note that all treatments for New Zealand must be completed by a government-approved (USDA-Accredited) veterinarian in their office - not by you in your home.

 Dogs also require additional blood tests besides the rabies titer test.
 The tests required for dogs include: